PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 2. Workshop: 6 hours
 3. Mock-assessment: 1 hour

+## Questions or issues?
+If you have any questions or issues regading the course material, please first ask your peers or ask us in the daily Q&A at 16:00!

 Good luck!

-## Questions or issues?
-If you have any questions, please first ask your peers or send us a message on teams instead!

 ## 1) Introduction
 ### 1.1 Variables